WA electricity rebates and incentives 2026: complete guide

 - Amount: $342.85/year (from 1 July 2025; reviewed each financial year).

-- Eligibility: Synergy residential customers.
+- Eligibility: Synergy residential customers who hold a qualifying concession card.

 - How you get it: Applied automatically as a credit to your bill.